mikelval82/NeuroSorter/README.md

 ## 1 Dependencies

-PyQt5, QtPy, h5py, umap-learn, seaborn, matplotlib, numpy, scikit-learn, scipy, similaritymeasures
+python 3.7, PyQt5, QtPy, h5py, umap-learn, seaborn, matplotlib, numpy, scikit-learn, scipy, similaritymeasures

 All dependencies can be installed using: